The Commercial Security Deposit: Do’s and Don’ts

 Security Deposit Accounting Requirements

 Unlike residential, a commercial landlord is not obligated to provide a tenant with an itemized statement regarding the disposition of the security deposit unless the parties provide for this requirement in the lease agreement.
-The landlord is required to send the check, for the difference remaining, within a fixed period of return of realty possession.
+The landlord is required to send the check, for the difference remaining, within a fixed period of return of realty possession, as described above.

 The Penalties

-The damages for bad faith retention of a commercial property tenant’s security deposit is subject to statutory damages of up to $200 plus the tenant’s “actual damages,” which are recoverable in a civil action brought by the tenant.
-Additionally, the landlord could be subject to a civil suit for an unfair business practice.
-Clearly one case could beget many, caveat to the landlord, avoid being a class action defendant!
-Update your lease to allow application of the deposit to all damages caused by lease default/termination, and waive application of California Civil Code Section 1950.7.
-Happy leasing all!
+The damages for bad faith retention of a commercial property tenant’s security deposit are subject to statutory damages of up to $200 plus the tenant’s “actual damages,” which are recoverable in a civil action brought by the tenant.
+Additionally, the landlord could be subject to a civil suit for an unfair business practice, which are often brought in the form of a class action lawsuit.

 Kimball, Tirey & St. John LLP is a full service real estate law firm representing residential and commercial property owners and managers.
 This article is for general information purposes only.
 While KTS provides clients with information on legislative changes, our courtesy notifications are not meant to be exhaustive and do not take the place of legislative services or membership in trade associations.
 Our legal alerts are provided on selected topics and should not be relied upon as a complete report of all new changes of local, state, and federal laws affecting property owners and managers.
 Laws may have changed since this article was published.
 Before acting, be sure to receive legal advice from our office.
 For contact information, please visit our website: www.kts-law.com.
 For past Legal Alerts, Questions & Answers and Legal Articles, please consult the resource section of our website.